This post may contain affiliate links. Please read my disclosure policy.

 Instructions

 Preheat oven to 375 degrees F. In a 10-inch cast iron skillet, add oil and sauté the diced chicken with salt and 1/4 teaspoon black pepper, and garlic until chicken is no longer pink, about 6-8 minutes.
-Remove from skillet and put in a bowl, then add diced onion to the skillet with a big pinch of salt.

 Then add 2 tablespoons white wine, 2 sprigs of thyme and stir, deglazing the pan and continuing to cook for 8-10 minutes, until onions are very soft.
 Remove from heat, discard the thyme sprigs.

-Add chicken back to skillet, then stir in remaining 2 tablespoons of white wine, chicken stock, sour cream, 1 cup cheese, black pepper and minced thyme from the remaining sprig.
+Add chicken back to skillet, then stir in remaining 2 tablespoons of white wine, chicken stock, sour cream, cream cheese, 1 cup cheese, black pepper and minced thyme from the remaining sprig.
 Spread to make smooth, then top evenly with remaining 1 cup of cheese.

 Bake for 15-18 minutes, until cheese is browned and bubbly.
 Sprinkle with extra thyme and a few cracks of black pepper.
 Serve hot.